 Cooking

-In a pan add 3 cups of water and combine the veggies according to their cooking time.
+In a pan, add 3 cups of water and combine the veggies according to their cooking time.

-Here, I have added drumstick first.
+Here, I have added a drumstick first.

-Cook until vegetables are done, that is should stay in shape and should be smashed, if pressed in between the fingers.
+Cook until vegetables are done; that is should stay in shape and should be smashed, if pressed in between the fingers.

 Final touches